 Darebin's original inhabitants are the Wurundjeri people and the municipality is recognised as an important area of Aboriginal history and living culture.
-Today, Darebin is home to people of diverse races, ethnicities, faiths and beliefs, abilities, gender, talents and aspirations, sexualities and sex and gender identities, age and occupations, income and lifestyles.
+Today, Darebin is home to people of diverse backgrounds, beliefs, attributes, orientations and identities.
+Darebin's community cherishes this diversity, and we are committed to accessibility and inclusion for all.

-The community of Darebin cherishes this diversity, and we want to contribute to an inclusive community and make sure our services and programs are accessible, appropriate and responsive to all.
-Darebin's Inclusive Communications Charteris a public statement that reflects this commitment and provides a clear framework for what you can expect from us.
+Darebin's Inclusive Communications Charter is a public statement that reflects this commitment and provides a clear framework for what you can expect from us.

 A place where people cultivate mutual respect for each other’s cultures and identities and can equally participate in civic and community life.